discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 **Precasting:**

-You can pre-emptively cast some shades before a fight starts to begin ramping up the benefits from <Trait name="Sand Sage"/>.
+You can pre-emptively cast some shades before a fight starts to begin ramping up the benefits from <Trait name="Sand Sage"/>. <Skill name="Desert Shroud"/> can be precasted for the increase damage modifier and to transfer the conditions from <Skill name="Blood is Power"/> as the first cast of fight.

 **Prioritization: [Weapon/Utility Skills]**